Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 - Does your target species have any poisonous look-alikes?

-Also consider that wild edible plants are often more nutritionally concentrated than store bought foods - you may not need to eat as much quantity as you would of foods from home.
+Also consider that because wild edible plants are often more nutritionally concentrated than store bought foods - you may not need to eat as much quantity as you would of foods from home.
 It is also wise to start off eating very small quantities of wild edible plants, especially those you have not tried before, in case of potential allergic reactions.
 Test them before you collect or eat large quantities.

-Also, the hazard many people forget to consider, and it is one of the most important, is the hazard you pose to the plants themselves!
+Also, the hazard that many people forget to consider, and it is one of the most important, is the hazard you pose to the plants themselves!

 Please practice wise and sustainable harvesting techniques.
 Consider the needs of the plants and the other animals that might feed on them.